South African hacker history: 1998

 telecommunications company Telkom's computer system but apparently did no damage.

 The DA party website is defaced by a hacker.

 1999

 Hackers break into South Africa's official statistics website, replacing economic information with critical comments about the national telephone company, Telkom.

+2003

+Akadev a Bishops boy aged 17 Crashes ABSA bank Stealing clients credentials and over R500k.
+He then contacted ABSA and told them what he has done and how to fix this issue.
+They did not take this lightly and he was sentenced to 3 years services working for Cyber Security Research Lab South Africa..

 2005

 "Team Evil", a group of Moroccan hackers, defaces 250 South African websites on the afternoon of 8 January, with anti-American propaganda.

 2006

 First National Bank, Standard and Absa banks are the targets of several successful online attacks.
-The financial institutions report that no less than 10 bank accounts have been hacked.
+The financial institutions report that no less than 10 bank accounts have been hacked.By akadev an ex Bishops student.
 The value of the damages caused by the attack is estimated at 80.000 dollars.

 2008

 H.O.Z, currently the largest South African hacker community goes online, and quickly gains a reputation for bypassing local cell network internet restrictions.

 Although authorities have been unable to pin point the master minds behind the incidents, S.A. anti-cyber terrorism, vows to stay tunes to its community members and hopes one day to put a stop to these elite members of its hacking community, they will be paying close attention to its site owner EVILWez.

 South African Minister for Finance and Economic Development, announces 32 arrests in connection with more than 80 separate fraud counts related to spyware and the loss of (13m pounds) R130m.